Overhauled chart settings and user interface, improved User Interface (UI) and User Experience (UX)

 Ability to connect to lists or libraries across sites and sites collections

 With the new release, you can connect to lists or libraries in different sites on the same site collection.
-No more awkward limitation to the same site!
+No more awkward limitations to the same site!

 Improved data source filtering criteria in the chart settings